Ada-Developers-Academy/core-unit-3/learning-another-language/fizzbuzz.md

 - use `return`
 - call functions

-The requirements of the FizzBuzz program is as follows:
+The requirements of the FizzBuzz program are as follows:

 Create a function named `fizzBuzz`.
 It takes in one parameter, `num`.